-Observe that in point 2. we have that every 1h-cell, every 1v-cell and every 2-cell in $\Bb$ are both left and right central, hence central, in their respective senses, with a specific structural transform.
-We even have that $\Bb$ is purely central, with a double functor $Z_l:\Bb\to\Zz_l(\Bb)$ given by $b\mapsto (b,b\ltimes-)$ for any 1h-, 1v- or 2-cell $b$ in $\Bb$, and similarly for $Z_r:\Bb\to\Zz_r(\Bb)$.
-That they are double functors is easily seen (recall that the composition in $\Zz_\bullet(\Bb)$ is given using \leref{vert comp hor.ps.tr.} and applying the pseudodouble functor structure of $-\rtimes B$ (in the case of $Z_l$) and $A\ltimes-$ (in the case of $Z_r$)).
-The four identities from \deref{pc} needed for purity are also fulfilled, so the point 2. above implies, but is also equivalent to $\Bb$ being binoidal and purely central.
+for all 1h-cells $K,k$ and all 1v-cells $U,u$ in $\Bb$.
+Observe that in point 3. we have that every 1h-cell, every 1v-cell and every 2-cell in $\Bb$ are both left and right central, hence central, in their respective senses, with a specific structural transform.
+From point 1. we know that the assignment of those centrality structure transforms is functorial.